-The children will create a mind-map at the start of a foundation subject unit showing their starting knowledge.
-This must be completed individually without support from the class teacher, or peers, other than to help with scribing.
+The children will create a thinking frame (or similar) at the start of a foundation subject unit showing their starting knowledge.
 This will form the basis for planning of that unit to ensure full coverage.
-Part way through the unit, each child will revisit their mind-map to update their current knowledge.
+Part way through the unit, each child will revisit their thinking frame to update their current knowledge.
 This should be used as an opportunity for the teacher to spot misconceptions early and adjust planning accordingly.
-The mind-map will be revisited for a final time at the end of a unit as a basis of summative assessment for that topic.
+The thinking frame will be revisited for a final time at the end of a unit as a basis of summative assessment for that topic.
 Each separate set of additions should be coded in some way e.g. colour/date so that progression can clearly be seen.

-Teachers should keep a log of any relevant information they notice on the children's mind-maps in a 'Curriculum Log' to show progression and identification of misconceptions.
+Teachers should keep a log of any relevant information they notice on the children's thinking frame in a 'Curriculum Log' to show progression and identification of misconceptions.

-Policy Date: February 2022

-Review Date: February 2025
+Policy Date: February 2025 Review Date: February 2028